 The information in this manual applies to all of these processors, except when specifically labeled as follows:

 Label Explanation

 (Alpha only) Specific to an Alpha processor.

-(164 only) Specific to an Intel Itanium processor running the OpenVMS operating system.
-On this platform, the product name of the operating system is OpenVMS Industry Standard 64 (or its abbreviated forms, OpenVMS I64 or I64).
+(Integrity servers only) Specific to an Intel Itanium processor running the OpenVMS operating system.
+On this platform, the product name of the operating system is OpenVMS Integrity servers.

-(VAX only) Specific to a VAX processor.

-(Alpha, I64) Specific to I64 and Alpha processors.